-The internet is riddled with timesheet templates, so you’re spoilt for choice, but finding a good one is another matter.
-Here’s a walk-through of the four main timesheet templates you can expect to encounter – including a verdict on their relative quality, utility and efficiency.
+The internet has an overwhelming abundance of timesheet templates, so you’re spoilt for choice, but it also makes it difficult to find a good one.
+Here’s a walk-through of the four main timesheet templates you can expect to encounter—including a verdict on their relative quality, utility and efficiency.

 On Excel, there are a number of templates you can select as a baseline for your work.
 From there, you can fill out all the data in your invoice with a note of the work performed, using color tags for different kinds of work.

 Excel timesheet templates are great for handling super basic timesheet needs for small-scale work.
 Most people are familiar with the program, so there’s little downtime on training.